 It might help to talk to someone if you don’t feel good about your body, or if you feel like exercising is stopping you from other things in life.
-You can talk to a counselor at your school, call a phone line or if you’re in Manitoba, contact Women’s Health Clinic for information about counseling.
+You can talk to a counsellor at your school, call a phone line or if you’re in Manitoba, contact the Women’s Health Clinic for information about counselling.

 - What is the body mass index?

-We know that how healthy we are is made up of tons of things like how we feel, how much stress there is in our lives, how much we sleep, etc. none of which the BMI can tell us.
+We know that how healthy we are is made up of tons of things like how we feel, how our bodies are working, if our bodies are helping us to achieve the things we enjoy doing, how much stress there is in our lives, how much we sleep, etc. None of which the BMI can tell us.

 - Why do people change their body, even though they already know they’re pretty/ beautiful?

-- A lot of times, people may not know or feel like they are pretty or beautiful, even though everyone is beautiful in their own way, just as they are.
+- A lot of times, people may not know or feel like they are pretty or beautiful, even though everyone is beautiful in their own way.
 Negative messages about our bodies fly at us from all directions in this society.
-Parents, friends, family, teachers, fashion industry, diet companies and especially the media put so much pressure on us to look a certain way.
+Parents, friends, family, teachers, the fashion industry, diet companies and especially the media put so much pressure on us to look a certain way.
 The media lies to us by saying there is only one type of body that is ok, and everyone should try to look like that.